This project is completed. It promoted energy efficiency in Polish revitalisation areas by providing training to property managers and owners.

 1,500 municipalities in Poland feature revitalisation programmes.
-These are affected by the recently adopted legislation that requires private and public refurbishments to meet sustainability standards.
+These are affected by a legislation that requires private and public refurbishments to meet sustainability standards.
 To implement climate-friendly refurbishments, municipality officials, property owners and property managers need to acquire additional knowledge and skills.

 Countries: Germany, Hungary, Latvia, Lithuania, Poland